rpede/SecureSoftwareDevelopment/assignments/threat_model.md

 The source code for all sub-systems is kept in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).

-The plan is to build both desktop and mobile clients from the same .NET MAUI codebase.
+The plan is to build both **desktop** and **mobile clients** from the same .NET MAUI codebase.

-The web UI will be a PHP application.
-Since that is what they use for the main company website.
+The **web UI** will be a PHP application, since that is what they use for the main company site.

-The REST API will be a Node+Express application using Mongoose to communicate with a MongoDB database.
+The **REST API** will be a Node+Express application using Mongoose to communicate with a MongoDB database.

 ### Database